 At George Sten and Co Criminal Lawyers, we pride ourselves on being legal experts in the area of criminal law.
-Our criminal solicitors deal with indecent assault & sexual assault charges on a regular basis and have a proven track record in having charges set aside or lessened.
+Our criminal solicitors deal with indecent assault & sexual assault charges in Sydney on a regular basis and have a proven track record in having charges set aside or lessened.
 If you have been accused of indecent assault, then you must act now and contact George Sten and Co Criminal Lawyers to ensure that you have the best chances to have your charges dropped or sentence minimised.
-You can contact us on 9261 8640 or email us at email@example.com.
-If you have an urgent matter, call our 24 hour phone line, 0412 423 569.
+You can contact us on 9261 8640 or email us at firstname.lastname@example.org.
+If you have an urgent matter, call our 24-hour phone line, 0412 423 569.

 There are two possible indecent assault offence